-Leisure, Hospitality, and Retail Trade
+Leisure, Hospitality and Retail Trade

-These industries have always been the mainstays of the South Jersey regional economy.
+These industries have always been mainstays of the South Jersey regional economy.
 They remain critical sectors of the economy today and are expanding to include niche retail and specialized aspects of regional tourism and visitation.
 The wine and craft beer industries are expanding in various parts of the region, (see separate narrative.)
 There are new investments in Eco-tourism and Heritage tourism.
 Agri-tourism at farm markets and on-site farm experiences are growing in popularity.
-Festivals and events promoting agricultural production and specialties such as Gloucester County's wine production are significant regional and local attractions.
+Festivals and events promoting agricultural production and specialties such as Hammonton's blueberry production are significant regional attractions.